Shadow IT Basics

-- IT staff doesn’t respect users and often treat them as inconvenience.
-If IT doesn’t show the willingness towards engagements and cooperation with users, then they find something of their own.
+- IT staff doesn’t respect users and often treat them as an inconvenience.
+If IT doesn’t show the willingness towards engagements and cooperation with users, they find something of their own.

-- IT is not innovative and users are nowadays more techno-savvy than ever.
-They are endowed with rich computing experience and have encountered powerful and new IT paradigms via social media platforms.
-If IT does not partner with them to deliver this innovation, then it won’t be surprising to see these employees discovering and seeking that innovation on their own.
+- IT is not innovative, and users are nowadays more techno-savvy than ever.
+They are endowed with rich computing experience and have encountered dominant and new IT paradigms via social media platforms.
+If IT does not partner with them to deliver this innovation, it won’t be surprising to see these employees discover and seek that innovation on their own.

-- IT isn’t flexible, and so users tire of every time can’t-do type of attitude and seek a can-do type of attitude.
+- IT isn’t flexible, so users tire of every time

 Shadow IT Risks

-- The largest and most observable risk is of cloud security.
-Cloud services do have their own data security protocols, but they may not be enough for organization’s overall cloud security requirements.
+- The most significant and most observable risk is of cloud security.
+Cloud services do have their data security protocols, but they may not be enough for the organization’s overall cloud security requirements.

-- If any of the employees using Shadow IT basics end up leaving an organization, they can still have access to cloud services, having significant organizational data along with clients details too.
-This majorly risk company’s reputation and long-term client retention in their said industries.
+- If any of the employees using Shadow IT basics end up leaving an organization, they can still have access to cloud services, critical organizational data, and clients’ details.
+This significant risk company’s reputation and long-term client retention in their said industries.

-- In devoid of the knowledge of Shadow IT basics, even when credentials are not sent with employees who leave the organization, the knowledge of utilizing that service may leave the company when the concerned employees decide to move on.
-This can render the shadow service solutions totally useless.
+- In devoid of the knowledge of Shadow IT basics, even when credentials are not sent with employees who leave the organization, the experience of utilizing that service may leave the company when the concerned employees decide to move on.
+It can render the shadow service solutions useless.

 Shadow IT Basics In A Nutshell

 Shadow IT doesn’t happen in vacuums.
-Such things result from a multitude of factors, including increased technical know-how amongst the users, enlarged gate-keeping, and IT inertia.
-Novel sense of partnerships and promulgation of the key standards as well as best of the practices can possibly allow the IT departments in embracing this new reality and bringing Shadow IT into the light.
-CASB solutions for Shadow IT can pour light onto this darkness and take organizations onto the next cloud security level addressing shadow IT issues.
+Such things result from a multitude of factors, including increased technical know-how among users, enlarged gate-keeping, and IT inertia.
+Novel sense of partnerships and promulgation of the critical standards and best practices can allow the IT departments to embrace this new reality and bring Shadow IT into the light.
+CASB security for Shadow IT can pour light onto this darkness and take organizations onto the next cloud security level, addressing shadow IT issues.